Slovak President pays tribute to Daphne Caruana Galizia upon arrival in Malta

 The double murder sparked the largest protests in Slovakia since the Velvet Revolution and led to the resignations of Prime Minister Róbert Fico two weeks after the slayings, Interior Minister Robert Kaliňák, Culture Minister Marek Maďarič, and Chief of Police Tibor Gašpar.

-Similarly, the fallout in Malta sparked the biggest demonstrations of the kind the country has seen, at least in recent memory, which, similarly, led to the disgrace and resignation of former prime minister Joseph Muscat and the charging of his former chief of staff for his role in the assassination, albeit some two years after Caruana Galizia’s assassination during which time Muscat desperately clung to power and refused to read the writing on the wall.
+Similarly, the fallout in Malta sparked the biggest demonstrations of the kind the country has seen, at least in recent memory, which, similarly, led to the disgrace and resignation of former prime minister Joseph Muscat and his former chief of staff, albeit some two years after Caruana Galizia’s assassination during which time Muscat desperately clung to power and refused to read the writing on the wall.

 Now four years after Kuciak’s murder, the trial of the alleged masterminds is still ongoing, and Caruana Galizia’s trial by jury is yet to begin.
 The fight for justice in both cases remains wide open.